sanjosh/csdocs/data_structures/sketches/hokusai.md

 Sketch of 2 sets = sum of sketches  (i.e. we can aggregate)

-Sketch of lower resolution = linear function (i.e. we can compress)
+Sketch of lower resolution can be obtained by aggregating adjacent bins since it is linear function (i.e. we can compress)

 reduce bit resolution for sketch every 2^t steps